feugy/melodie/README.md

    1. copy the latest section of the [changelog][] in the release body

    1. don't forget to select "is a prerelease" checkbox in case it is one

+   1. manually submit the new `appx` package to the [windows app store][]

+   1. remove the `appx` package from artifact list: as it is unsigned, users can not install it from here

    1. publish your release